IPL auction 2026: Australia's Cameron Green becomes most expensive overseas player in tournament's history

 Green will only be able to take $2.08m (INR 18 crore) of the fee due to a maximum salary cap imposed by the IPL on overseas players at mini-auctions, with the remainder used by the Board of Control for Cricket in India (BCCI) for player welfare.

+The Australian has previously played in the IPL for Mumbai and Royal Challengers Bengaluru but missed the 2025 edition with a back injury.

-England's Ben Duckett - also part of the ongoing Ashes series - was signed by Delhi Capitals for £164,000.
+England's Ben Duckett - also part of the ongoing Ashes series - was signed by Delhi Capitals for approximately £170,000, with South Africa batter David Miller also joining Capitals for the same figure.

 Phil Salt and Jacob Bethell were also kept on by 2025 champions Royal Challengers Bengaluru and Jamie Overton by Chennai Super Kings, while Sam Curran was traded from Chennai to Rajasthan.